-If your daughter is interested in joining a sorority, you have come to the right place!
+If your student is interested in joining a sorority, you have come to the right place!
 Some frequently asked questions and answers are listed below.

-Feel free to explore our website and check out the Virginia Tech Fraternity and Sorority website at http://www.greeklife.vt.edu.
-The best thing you can do is ask your daughter questions about her interest in joining the Virginia Tech Panhellenic community and the various chapters on campus
+Feel free to explore our website and check out the Virginia Tech Fraternity and Sorority website at www.fsl.vt.edu.
+The best thing you can do is ask your student questions about her interest in joining the Virginia Tech Panhellenic community and the various chapters on campus.

 Frequently Asked Questions